HatmanStack/android-stocks/README.md

 # Stocks

-Stocks is an app that analyzes news articles to predict how the stock market will move in different time frames.
-It uses techniques like bag-of-words and natural language processing (NLP) to understand the sentiment of the articles.
-It takes into account factors like price and volume to make predictions using multivariate logistic regression.
-The app does all the complex calculations off-device using serverless microservices.
+Stocks is an app that analyzes news articles to predict stock market movements across different time frames.
+By employing techniques like bag-of-words and natural language processing (NLP), it assesses the sentiment conveyed in the articles.
+This app takes into consideration various factors, including price and volume, and employs multivariate logistic regression to make predictions.
+To ensure efficient performance, Stocks leverages serverless microservices for complex calculations.

 ## Demo